ash2shukla/pycon2025/presentation/main.md

 ---

 # Plugins in context of SQLAlchemy

 A new web framework comes every other month in Python but SQLALchemy is still there. *despite not so great documentation*

-The reason is -

----

-# Plugins in context of SQLAlchemy

-A new web framework comes every other month in Python but SQLALchemy is still there. *despite not so great documentation*